Portneuf River Maps

 2Do I need to wear a life vest?

 By Idaho law, children age 14 and younger are required to wear personal flotation devices/life vests on any vessel that is moving on a body of water, including tubes, stand-up paddle boards, kayaks and canoes.
+If you would like to borrow a life jacket, there are lifejacket stations at Rainey Park and Edson Fichter Nature Area.

 3Are there any rapids?